George Ensor: For the disestablishment of Christianity

-Acknowledged as having "attacked Christianity" in his treatise On National Education, in 1811 Ensor had elicited a public response—A Letter to George Ensor, Esq: To which are Added, Reasons for Being a Christian — from from the leading Protestant divine, the Rev. Edward Ryan, and both a parody—"An Ensorian Essay on Something"—and a rebuke in the Tory monthly, The Scourge.
-Undeterred, in Janus or Sion; or, Past and to Come, published in ten editions between 1816 and 1826 under a pseudonym, Christian Emmanuel, and, in 1835, under his own name in the larger work: A Review of the Miracles, Prophecies, & Mysteries of the Old and New Testaments and of the Morality and Consolation of the Christian Religion, Ensor pressed forward with a polemic his critics considered both crass and blasphemous.
+Acknowledged as having "attacked Christianity" in his treatise On National Education, in 1811 Ensor had elicited a public response: A Letter to George Ensor, Esq: To which are Added, Reasons for Being a Christian from the leading Protestant divine, the Rev. Edward Ryan, and in "An Ensorian Essay on Something" both a parody and a rebuke in the pages of the Tory monthly, The Scourge.
+Undeterred, albeit under a pseudonym (Christian Emmanuel) in Janus or Sion; or, Past and to Come, published in ten editions between 1816 and 1826, and, in 1835, under his own name, in a larger work, A Review of the Miracles, Prophecies, & Mysteries of the Old and New Testaments and of the Morality and Consolation of the Christian Religion, Ensor pressed forward with a polemic his critics considered both crass and blasphemous.